richardthorp/radiohead/testing.md

 ## Technical Testing
 ### Validation
 #### HTML
 The HTML code has been validated with the [W3C Markup Validator](https://validator.w3.org/).
-This was done by copying the HTML code from Chrome Dev Tools once rendered in the browser, for all pages whilst both logged in and logged out of the website, and paste the code into the validator.
+This was done by copying the HTML code from Chrome Dev Tools once rendered in the browser, for all pages whilst both logged in and logged out of the website, and then pasting the code into the validator.
 This was necessary to test the code in its final state after being rendered in the Django templates.
 The HTML code contains no validity issues.

 #### CSS and Javascript
 The CSS code has been validated with the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the JavaScript with the [JS Hint](https://jshint.com/) code analysis tool, with any issues highlighted by the validators fixed.
 The code contains no validity issues.